garikmi/plastic-xcode/README.md

 2. Select <code>Plastic</code> theme

 # Other
-You can also checkout my dotfiles for Alacritty Plastic theme configuration.
+You can also check out my dotfiles for Alacritty Plastic theme configuration.